prashant-aggarwal/aws-infrastructure-capstone-project/1_setup_environment_packer/READ.md

 1. Create an EC2 instance and connect to it using EC2 Instance Connect option.
+I created deploy-pa(i-069d8300dfe40f2eb) in us-east-1 region.
 2. Install Packer using the following commands: sudo yum update -y sudo yum install -y yum-utils